Lots of black

 - Foremost, antialiasing and anisotropic filtering should be set to application-controlled - if a single, system-wide 3D setting is used.

 - NVidia OpenGL issue - Help found!
-It is possible to set up graphics card settings for individual programs.
+It is possible to set up graphic card settings for individual programs.
 TaffGoch shows the SketchUp specific control panel settings from the partner-certified driver he uses - which has custom settings recommended specifically for SketchUp.
 Anisotropic filtering is toggled off for SketchUp when the graphics card settings are customized for individual programs.

 - A few people reported they needed to turn off conformant texture clamp for their NVIDIA card (the infamous 8800 mentioned above in fact).
+However, this option is no longer offered under the NVIDIA Control Panel.
+It dealt with texture compression under OpenGL.

 - Some drivers prefer if the SketchUp window is set to the maximum window size instead of a minimized state.